 - Tutoring: individual, group, and walk-in

 - Study skills instruction

+- Peer mentoring

 - Academic counseling

-- Supplemental workshops in various academic subjects

-- · Study labs for various courses
+- Supplemental instruction labs for various courses

 - Writing assistance

 - Computer and video assisted instruction

-Learning Center services are available at no additional cost to all NHC students.
-Students who want to achieve better academic results are welcome to discuss their needs with a staff member anytime.
-The center is open during the day and evening during the academic year.
+Academic support services are available at no additional cost to all NHC students.
+Students who want to achieve better academic results are welcome to discuss their needs with their teachers and/or a member of our Advising Office staff.